Expanding the Tools of Ocean Conservation

 OECMs are core to Rare’s people-centered approach to conserve the Community Seas, the nearshore waters home to most of the world’s small-scale fisheries – and almost 90% of all marine biodiversity.
 Rare works with coastal communities and local governments to design & implement OECMs that ensure preferential rights to nearshore waters for local fishers while also establishing complementary no-take marine reserves within or adjacent to the fishing areas to support rebuilding fisheries.

 A 2024 Rare co-authored study in Indonesia found that OECMs can spatially contribute over 3% (approximately 10.2 million hectares) to marine conservation in Indonesia, a making substantial impact on the country’s commitment to the Global Biodiversity Framework.
+Other studies have shown that involving local and Indigenous communities in the participatory management of marine areas increases fish biomass.

 Rare’s Work on OECMs